curranmaguire/ObsidianNotes/MyNotes/3 - Indexes/Atomic Habits.md

 ## The System

+kieran huxstep
+starting new aircraft program
+a part of that
+processes to follow and deliver no team lead yet michael as line manager
+2-3 days a week on site innitially team of system engineers warton for softwaare leadership big growth not fully direct support cockpit and displays
+HMI
+6th gen
+slightly different to what we would see in other cockpits look at news in BAE website
+Tony as software leads in warton
+Tuesday: arrange what to do when we get back starting with other person
+LEWIS?
+Software pipelines
+how to:
+dev sec ops
+agile development
+modern graphical concepts for cockpits
+Looking to get up to speed to contribute
+ADA syntax

 | CUE |     |     |     |
 | --- | --- | --- | --- |
 |     |     |     |     |